19. Biking in the Dark

 Changing your usual route is sometimes wise at night.
 For example, some cyclists might skip the multi-use/bike path at night and instead bike in more traveled areas, even if it’s a road shared with cars–and sometimes even a sidewalk (more on sidewalks in the CA Bike Laws and Personal Safety section).

-Here’s one example of what helps make this is a safe, bike-friendly county–even at night: “Constables of the Peace–Cops on bikes.”
+Here’s one example of what helps make this a safer county for people who bike: excellent local law enforcement.
+See a sampling in “Constables of the Peace–Cops on bikes.”

 Looking for great places to star-gaze?